Non-equilibrium bosonization of fractional quantum Hall edges: Tunneling between Laughlin edges

 \subsection{Fano factors vs the braiding phase $2\theta_{12}$}

 We now highlight important features of the Fano factor $F$ and the differential Fano factor $F_d$ for Laughlin edges.
 Figure~\ref{fig:Fanovsbraidingangles} illustrates the dependence of $F$ and $F_d$ in a tunneling QPC setup, see Fig.~\ref{fig:QPC}, on the mutual braiding phase $2\theta_{12}$ between injected and tunneling quasiparticles, at fillings $\nu=1/3$ and $\nu = 1/5$.
 The shown data correspond to a setup with the edge $u$ driven out of equilibrium by dilute quasiparticle injection and the edge $d$ being in equilibrium ($V_u>0$, $V_d=0$, and $V_0=0$).
-The tunneling at the central QPC is assumed to involve the ``minimal'' quasiparticles ($n_2=1$), so that the scaling dimension satisfies $\zeta<1/2$, justifying our analysis of $F$ (and also of $F_d$, for which the requirement is weaker, $\zeta<1$).
+The tunneling at the central QPC is assumed to involve the ``minimal'' quasiparticles ($n_2=1$), so that the scaling dimension satisfies $\zeta<1/2$, justifying our analysis of both $F$ and $F_d$.
 The lines represent Eq.~\eqref{eq:Fano_single_bias} for $F$ and Eq.~\eqref{eq:Fano_diff_balance} for $F_d$, and the star symbols mark the physically relevant braiding angles corresponding to integer $n_1$.
 For the special point $2\theta_{12} = 2\pi$, the stars correspond to Eq.~\eqref{eq:Fano_anyons}.

 Let us discuss key features of the behavior of $F$ as shown in Fig.~\ref{fig:Fanovsbraidingangles}(a).
 First, $F$ is $2\pi$-periodic in the braiding phase $2\theta_{12}$.
 Second, it diverges at $2\theta_{12} = \pi$, where the dimensionless parameter $p$, Eq.~\eqref{eq:bias_parameter}, and the tunneling current, Eq.~\eqref{eq:current_dilute_app}, vanish.
 Across this point, $F$ changes sign: it is positive for $0<2\theta_{12}<\pi$ and negative for $\pi<2\theta_{12}<2\pi$.
 The negative values of $F$ (and the tunneling current) can be traced back to negative values of $\omega_u$, Eq.~\eqref{omega-u-d}.